PLC Network to Smartphone HMI SCADA Cloud

 - PLC/PAC internet or mobile network - extremely high risk!

-Because of the high risk to harming man or million dollar equipment, working this area of system integration one should at least hold a Microsoft Certified Solutions Expert (MCSE) certification , or at absolute minimum, be working closely with a certified network administrator.
-(LPIC-2 if working with Linux server OS) It is scary, the number of plant maintenance and engineers you see in our industry's online discussion forums, stumbling through networking PLC/PACs without the previous recommended certifications.
+Because of the high risk of harming man or million-dollar equipment, working this area of system integration one should at least hold a Microsoft Certified Solutions Expert (MCSE) certification, or at the absolute minimum, be working closely with a certified network administrator.
+(LPIC-2 if working with Linux server OS) It is scary, the number of plant maintenance and engineers you see in our industry's online discussion forums, stumbling through networking PLC/PACs without the previously recommended certifications.
 Relying on anonymous forum members they do not know, with unknown and unverified certifications for advice on how to network their company's PLCs to their Smartphone!
-Its a hacker's virtual who's who of soft targets list.
+It's a hacker's virtual who's who of soft targets list.
 This is mostly due to industrial companies not having and/or enforcing company policies concerning their PLCs and industrial controls.
-With federally regulation industries like food & drug, utilities, transportation, etc. being the exception to the rule, as enforced policies and procedures are mandated.
+With federally regulated industries like food & drug, utilities, transportation, etc. being the exception to the rule, as enforced policies and procedures are mandated.

 In getting HTML5 certified, you should learn most security considerations.
-Some additional advice would be turning off your server signature, disabled directory browsing , block access from libwww-perl, your DNS server should use a SPF record.
+Some additional advice would be turning off your server signature, disabled directory browsing, block access from libwww-perl, your DNS server should use an SPF record.

 Recommended for Designing Industrial HTML5 Applications...